Joao-Peterson/pnet/README.md

 # TODO

 - Prioritized petri net, add priority to transitions
-- Don't make matrix.h visible to end user
 - Make special calls for reading the output, or make up another type of abstraction that don't involves matrix_int_t
-- Better abstraction for embedding purposes
+- Callback for output change
 - Analysis tools
-- Timed implementation for embedded systems
-- Custom memory allocator option
-- Compile macro for minimal build, used for excluding some logic checking and abstraction so the library could be compiled for minimal space keeping in mind embedded systems
 - PNML support
-- Timed calls
-- Valgrind test
 - Doxygen doc page
 - Badges on readme
+- Better abstraction for embedding purposes
+- Timed implementation for embedded systems, custom timers
+- Custom memory allocator option
+- Compile macro for minimal build, used for excluding some logic checking and abstraction so the library could be compiled for minimal space keeping in mind embedded systems